shmir/PyIxNetwork/README.txt

 3. Any IxnCustomerApi as long as it supports the same API as all above APIs support (define ABC).

 Installation:
-Git clone this project.
+stable - pip instsll ixnooapi
+testing - pip install ixnooapi -r --extra-index-url https://testpypi.python.org/pypi

 Prerequisite:
 IxNetwork application installed.

-Licensing:
-This package uses STC Tcl API which is the default, non-licensed, API for STC.

 Getting started:
-Under ixnetwork.test.test_samples you will find some basic samples.
+Under ixnetwork.test.ixn_samples you will find some basic samples.
 See inside for more info.

 Functionality